Copenhagen International School leaderboard

 Why it’s so important to get Early Years education right

-Published by Alton School on Tuesday 17th of May 2022
+Published on isbi School News dated Tuesday 17th of May 2022

 As the world begins to recalibrate after two challenging years in education, we thought it would be useful to go back to the first years of education and remind ourselves of their importance.
 We asked Alton School’s Governor – Claire Boyd, who has a breadth of experience in Early Years education, to answer a few questions.
 This article also appears in this month’s Hampshire Life A Education Magazine.